Introduction

 stuttering.
 The fluency-enhancing effects of many speech therapies may be

-attributed to their indirect effects on the Valsalva mechanism - such
+attributed to their indirect effects on the Valsalva mechanism - mainly

 as by utilizing light contacts in articulation, easy onset of vowel sounds,